The vehicle featured in this article is a beautifully restored 1957 GMC 100 Half Ton Pick Up Truck.

 For the 1957 model year GMC produced three basic light duty pick up models.
 These were the Series 100 half-ton models like the one in this article.
 The others were the Series 150 three-quarter ton and the Series 250 one-ton.
 Major front end design changes occurred with the 1959 models.
 Also, the light duty trucks all took on the name Apache beginning in 1958.
 Among the front end design changes for 1958 were four headlights instead of two.

-Current price ranges for the 1957 GMC Series 100 run from $10,000 to about $25,000.
-Exact prices will reflect overall condition, mileage and original matching parts.
+Current price ranges for the 1957 GMC Series 100 in very good condition run from about $25,000 to about $36,000 Exact prices will reflect overall condition, mileage and original matching parts.
 Highest valued Series 100 for 1957 is the Suburban Pick Up.
-Here you may see prices ranging from $15,000 to $45,000 plus depending on the usual factors.
+Here you may see prices ranging from $30,000 to $45,000 plus for examples in very good to excellent condition.

 Highest prices are generally for fully restored, excellent overall condition, and highly original matching part models.